seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 **ANGELO**
 ...
 I think it well:
-And from this testimony of your own sex---
+And from this testimony of your own sex--
 Since I suppose we are made to be no stronger
-Than faults may shake our frames---let me be bold;
+Than faults may shake our frames--let me be bold;
 I do arrest your words.
 Be that you are,
 That is, a woman; if you be more, you're none;
 If you be one, as you are well express'd